Monday, February 3rd, 2014

 Posted in news | Comments Off

 If you have a news item, please mail it to Sabine Barcatta.

-The old Western American Literature office needs to be cleaned out.
-We would like to make available to a library an almost complete run of journals from 1966 to 2010.
+The old Western American Literature office needed to be cleaned out.
+We would like to make available to a library an almost complete run of journals from 1997 to 2010.
 We ask that the library pay shipping plus $25 handling.
 If you know somebody who’d be interested, please pass this message along.
 Contact: Sabine Barcatta.